jeyroik/extas-m/README.md

 - functionality
 - stages triggering

-Stages - they are like events, you can subscribe to it by plugins and then react on stage is reached.
+Stages - they are like events, you can react on stage when it is reached.

 Functionality - this is built-in opportunity for extending exactly objects interface without needs to extends them physically by class extending.
 This is reached by extensions.